Hiroreco/enreco-archive/recap-data/chapter1/day5/nodes/ame-c1d5.md

 [Walking around with Elizabeth](#embed:https://www.youtube.com/live/uyOxBS0Cx8E?feature=shared\&t=795)

-After bidding Elizabeth farewell, it was finally time for Jyonathan to focus on her onsen project—nevermind, she went to the casino to gamble instead.
-Seemed like the blonde was very easily distracted.
-She spent quite a bit of time there and lost a lot of money, but she wasn’t too worried; after all, her husband’s pockets were deep, and she could always ask for an [allowance](https://www.youtube.com/live/uyOxBS0Cx8E?feature=shared\&t=4140).
+After bidding Elizabeth farewell, it was finally time for Jyonathan to focus on her onsen project—never mind, she went to the casino to gamble instead.
+It seemed like the blonde was very easily distracted.
+She spent quite a bit of time there and lost a lot of money, but she wasn’t too worried; after all, her husband’s pockets were deep, and she could have asked for an [allowance](https://www.youtube.com/live/uyOxBS0Cx8E?feature=shared\&t=4140).

 Okay, for real this time, Jyonathan got back on track and began construction on the onsen.
-She envisioned it as a place where everyone could gather and unwind after a long day of work.
-And, most importantly, a place where they could finally bathe.
+She envisioned it as a place where everyone could gather and unwind after a long day of work—and, most importantly, a place where they could finally bathe.

 After hours of effort, she finally completed something that matched what she had imagined.